Quantum optical classifier with superexponential speedup: HONG-OU-MANDEL COINCIDENCES

 \section{HONG-OU-MANDEL COINCIDENCES}

-In this section, we compute the rate of coincidences at the output of the Hong-Ou-Mandel interferometer of \cref{fig:Setup}, with left and top branch states given by \cref{eq:PsiO,eq:PsiProbe}, respectively.
+In this section, we compute the rate of coincidences at the output of the Hong-Ou-Mandel interferometer, using the left and top branch states of the main discussion.
 We write the input-probe bipartite state as

 with $\hat{\Psi}(k_1,k_2) = \hat{\I}(k_1 | \O) \hat{\U}(k_2|\lambda)$, where we dropped the $\omega$ subscript for simplicity.
 The $50\!:\!50$ beam splitter acts as the unitary operation \citep{art:Branczyk}